on 10-28-2019 04:04 AM - last edited yesterday

 Some models appear to be more reliable than others (for example, Fusion seems to get very accurate locations whereas Hero 7 can be hit and miss).
 Some specific units also seem to produce better results than others.
 If you suspect that your camera GPS might be faulty contact the GoPro Support Team.

-Quik mobile (Android/iOS) shows gauges but Quik desktop (Windows/macOS) doesn't!
+The mobile GoPro App (Android/iOS) shows gauges but Quik desktop (Windows/macOS) doesn't!

-To reduce the amount of inaccurate readings (Such as GPS reporting faster or slower speeds than was actually occurring), GoPro increased the threshold for good data in their mobile app.
-They have reported that they are actively working on fine tuning this to reach the best, and most usable data.
-Also, the quality threshold that Quik requires from the GPS signal might vary between platforms.
-Recently, we also found out that some new cameras (Hero8, Max) are still not fully supported in Quik desktop.
+The quality threshold that Quik requires from the GPS signal might vary between platforms.
+Recently, we also found out that some new cameras (Hero8, Max) are still not supported in Quik desktop.
 A fix is expected.
 In the meantime, you can use the GoPro GPS Quick Fix.

 Which cameras contain telemetry?